The Medium (2021 film): Home media

 The film was made available for streaming and broadcasting in South Korea on IPTV, Skylife, HomeChoice cable TV, KT Seezn and others from September 16, 2021.

 Reception

 Box office

 The film was released on 14 July 2021, on 1403 screens.
 According to the integrated computer network for movie theater admissions by the Korea Film Council (KoFiC), the film ranked at first place at the Korean box office on opening day by collecting 129,917 audiences, surpassing the audiences of Black Widow.
-On the 4th day of release it became the highest-grossing film in the horror genre by surpassing US$2.67 million gross.
-The cumulative audience of the film stands at 403,019 as on 17 July 2021.
+On the 4th day of release, it became the highest-grossing film in the horror genre by surpassing US$2.67 million gross.
+The cumulative audience of the film stands at 403,019 as of 17 July 2021.

-According to Korean Film Council (KOFIC) data, it is at 6th place among all the Korean films released in the year 2021, with gross of US$7.32 million and 831,126 admissions, as of 26 September 2021.
+According to Korean Film Council (KOFIC) data, it is in 6th place among all the Korean films released in the year 2021, with gross of US$7.32 million and 831,126 admissions, as of 26 September 2021.